EngqvistLab/Supplemetenary_scripts_datasets_R2LG/EnzymeTopt/README.md

 ### Description
 This folder contains all data needed to carry out the Topt analysis (Figure 3).
-The protein sequences were either used for feature-extraction using IFeature, for extracting embeddints with UniRep, or directly for training a deep NN.
+The protein sequences were either used for feature-extraction using IFeature, for extracting embeddings with UniRep, or directly for training a deep NN.

 #### Datasets
 `all_enzyme_topts_v1.fasta` contains enzymes sequences with available optimal temperature in BRENDA.